nspcc-dev/neofs-spec/20-api-v2/object.md

   Returns only objects physically stored in the system.
 This filter is activated if the `key` exists, disregarding the value and matcher type.

+Note: using filters with a key with prefix `$Object:` and match type `NOT_PRESENT `is not recommended since this is not a cross-version approach.
+Behavior when processing this kind of filters is undefined.

 | Field | Type | Description |
 | ----- | ---- | ----------- |
 | match_type | MatchType | Match type to use |